 AddPeopleWriterTest.javafile.- Find the

-AddDescPeopleWriterTest.javafile under src > test > java in the project package. - Choose Run > Run... > AddPeopleWriterTest.testWrite in the menu bar or click the green triangle in the upper-right corner to run the file.
+AddDescPeopleWriterTest.javafile in the src > test > java directory. - In the tool menu bar, choose Run > Run... > AddPeopleWriterTest.testWrite, or click the green triangle in the upper right corner to run.

-- View the logs and output of the project in the Console window of IDEA.
+- View the log information and output results in the IDEA console.

 Project code

-Click here to download the project code, which is a package named java-oceanbase-springbatch.
+Click java-oceanbase-springbatch to download the project code, which is a compressed package named java-oceanbase-springbatch.

 │ pom.xml